julienmjaquet/web_scraping_tutorial/tutorial.md

 }
 ```
 Now, let us extract the names of the personnalities.
 They are located just after the title of the section (hence, ```[check+1]```).
 The rest of the text included in the object "personalichkeiten" is erased.
 Then, we need to split the character object into several parts (that is, make it a vector).
-Since each name appears on a newline, we can use the character to  "\\n"
+Since each name appears on a new line, we can use the character defining a new line ("\\n") to split the whole text (= unique character object) into several parts (command ```strsplit()```).
+The returned object being a list, we still need to unlist it.
 ```
     personalichkeiten <- personalichkeiten[check+1]
     personalichkeiten <- unlist(strsplit(personalichkeiten, "\n"))